mateoclarke/mateoclarke-dot-com/work/_posts/2014-09-14-aids-runwalk.md

 image: aids_runwalk.png
 ---

-AIDS Run & Walk 2014
-I know that for Makersquare specifically, things have changed a lot since I went into the classroom for my first tour & interview over a year ago.
-Keep that in mind for everything below: the curriculum, interview process, cohort model, etc have all evolved over the course of the past year since I was a student.
+AIDS Run & Walk Chicago is an annual event for the AIDS Foundation of Chicago.
+Here, we used Convio's TeamRaiser platform to build a website that handles donations, registration, and team management for participants.
+This was my first experience building a TeamRaiser site.